winding machine application - Energy Storage

 Circular copper coil windings for electric motors

-• Copper: Motors, solenoids, transformers, PCB coils
+• Copper: Used in motors, solenoids, transformers, and PCB coils

-• Aluminum: HVAC, loudspeakers, industrial coils
+• Aluminum: Common in HVAC systems, loudspeakers, and industrial coils

-• Silver/Gold: Aerospace, RF, medical electronics
+• Silver/Gold: Used in aerospace, RF systems, and medical electronics

 Conclusion